 Be prepared for symptoms.
 “As with all infertility treatments you may get some side effects, like mood swings or nausea,” warns Alison.

 Watch your weight.
-You may be asked to lose weight by your GP before seeing
+You may be asked to lose weight by your GP before seeing a specialist.

 It worked for me